-Cultured Coconut Yogurt won my heart (and stomach) over in a big way.
-It’s even easier to make than dairy yogurt and takes only 3 hours from start to finish.
-The first time I read about it, the instructions said to dehydrate for 6 – 8 hours.
-I liked it but didn’t love it.
-So it was good stretch before I tried making it again.
-The next time, I added lemon juice and dehydrated for only three hours.
-It was thick, creamy, and slightly sweet.
-In fact it was perfect.
+Cultured Coconut Yogurt won my heart (and stomach) over in a big way many years ago.
+It’s even easier to make than dairy yogurt, taking only 3 hours from start to finish.
 I can’t imagine any yogurt being easier to make or tasting better than this.
-You need to experience good coconut yogurt to believe how good it really is.
-And it’s the main ingredient in this thick, rich and ultra-nutritious smoothie.
+You need to experience this wonderful health food to appreciate the unique qualities.
+It’s the main ingredient in this thick, rich, and ultra-nutritious smoothie.

-My yogurt-making history is long and goes back farther than I want to remember.
-At one time I used what can only be described as a primitive system using my oven, a mason jar, and fresh lemon juice for raw yogurt.
+My yogurt-making history is long and goes back farther than I care to remember.
+At one time I used what can only be described as a primitive system using my oven, a mason jar, and fresh lemon juice to make raw dairy yogurt.
 I added raw milk and fresh lemon juice to a mason jar, covered and concealed it with a dark cloth, and then “incubated” it in the oven for a good 48 hours.
 To get the right temperature inside the oven I turned on the oven light and kept the oven door closed.
 This usually produced enough heat although sometimes the temperature outside of the oven could lower or raise the temperature inside the oven.

 When it worked I had delicious raw thick yogurt that was ready to strain.
 When it didn’t I ended up with soured milk.
 Another downside with this method was that I couldn’t use the oven during that 48 hour period.
 This all changed once I tried making it in the dehydrator.
 I was ultimately led down the road to substituting the raw milk with fresh coconut and now fashion many my yogurt recipes after this exceptional yogurt.